g1879/DrissionPage/README.en.md

 Parameter Description:

-- ele_or_loc[tuple, WebElement, DrissionElement]  - Another element or relative current position, the coordinates are the coordinates of the element's midpoint.
+- ele_or_loc[tuple, WebElement, BaseElement]  - Another element or relative current position, the coordinates are the coordinates of the element's midpoint.
 - speed: int - drag speed
 - shake: bool - whether to shake randomly